LLNL/merlin/docs/source/merlin_variables.rst

    * - ``$(MERLIN_RESTART)``
      - Restart this step.
 The default maximum number of retries for any given step is 30.
-You can override this by adding a max_retries field under the run field in the specification. countdown is the delay in seconds between each retry.
+You can override this by adding a max_retries field under the run field in the specification. retry_delay is the delay in seconds between each retry.
      -
        ::